 If the Authors were to consider Marissa for this important role in the story’s structure, then she would have to end the film driven by chaos.
 Why?
 If you have order on one side of a character who needs to alter the way they see things, chaos would naturally sit on the other side.

 In other words, Marissa would start out keeping things neat and tidy, and then by virtue of her interaction with Hanna would end up chaotic and disorganized.
-It sort of is there with her stumbling through the amusement park, but it really isn’t made a point of, it really isn’t the end line of a character’s development.
-It feels more like a neat place to film the ending of a film rather than a place that supports a character’s natural development, or arc.
+It sort of is there with her stumbling through the amusement park, but it isn’t made a point of, it isn’t the end line of a character’s development.
+It feels more like an interesting location to film the ending of a film rather than a location that supports a character’s natural development, or arc.

 Meaningful Reasons for a Characters Actions

-Consider instead that she had this problem with keeping things manageable….Perhaps she could never dispose of a file until she was absolutely certain that all the elements had been cleaned up and disposed of.
+Consider instead that she had this problem with keeping things manageable….Perhaps she could never dispose of a file until she was certain all elements were taken care of and disposed of.
 Perhaps that was the way she always had to have projects work out.
 Wouldn’t her burning of the file now make more sense?

 In fact, instead of simply burning it, it should have been a more chaotic event.
 Other files, other programs ripped out of the safe so she could reach that one.
 A mad dash for the lighter–but she can’t find it, so she grabs the box of matches.
 Rips those open and they spill out all over the counter.
 She finds one and madly lights it.